schmittjoh/JMSSecurityExtraBundle/Resources/doc/index.rst

 restriction however:

-If you override a method which has security metadata, right now you always need to copy over the annotations to your overriden method.
+If you override a method which has security metadata, right now you always need to copy over the annotations to your overridden method.
 In addition, you also need to add @SatisfiesParentSecurityPolicy, otherwise there will be an exception when the container is built.